EhtishamSK/various-command-for-Linux-operating-system/README.md

-These are command I learnt from a graduate level course BIOL550 about Linux operating system to run various analyses.
+I learned these commands from a graduate-level course BIOL550 about the Linux operating system to run various analyses.